Stella5791/pain-descriptor-tool/HOW_I_BUILT_THIS.md

 ## 📍 Why This Project?

-As a linguist with a PhD in health communication, I’ve spent years studying how people describe pain — especially when conventional medical language falls short.
+As a linguistics PhD with extensive research and published work in health communication (https://orcid.org/0000-0002-7402-0819), I’ve spent years studying how people describe pain — especially when conventional medical language falls short.
 Expressions like *"a balloon swelling up inside me"* or *"claws around my womb"* aren't just poetic — they're diagnostic, emotional, and deeply human.

 I wanted to build a tool that would bridge my academic expertise with my new technical skill set in Python and NLP.
 The result is the **Pain Descriptor Auto-Tagger**: a Python-based tool that automatically tags metaphor-rich pain descriptors with both experiential and metaphorical dimensions.